Nestor has already shown Stephen calling up The Rocky Road to Dublin

 Dance before dead England's Hearse.

-In reply to Deasy's assertion that an alien ethnic population
+Unlike Deasy's assertion that an alien ethnic population is

-is sapping the life out of England, then, Stephen may be
+sapping the life out of England, Blake's poem roots the

-the fabric of a nation, and the cosmos.
+to abet its crimes of tearing the fabric of the cosmos.

 Or as Grace Eckley suggests in "Beef to the heel: Harlotry